USS Thresher (SS-200): Eleventh and twelfth

-Thresher’s 11th war patrol (this one under command of Duncan C. MacMillan, Class of 1926) took her to the South China Sea south of Formosa.
+Thresher’s 11th war patrol (this one under the command of Duncan C. MacMillan, Class of 1926) took her to the South China Sea south of Formosa.
 While cruising on the surface on 10 January 1944, Thresher sighted a pair of masts, low on the horizon, and quickly dove to avoid possible detection.
 Coming to periscope depth soon thereafter, she approached cautiously, keeping in mind the ship may have been the advance screen of a convoy.
 The contact proved to be a 150-ton trawler.
 Thresher battle-surfaced, commencing fire at 6000 yd; the trawler sank after Thresher expended 45 5 in shells, 1,000 rounds of .50 cal (12.7 mm); and 770 20 mm rounds.

 Thresher next set course for the Luzon Strait, between Batan Island and Luzon, in the Philippines.
 At 11:43 on 15 January, she came to the surface and spotted a Japanese aircraft carrier with an escorting destroyer soon thereafter.
 The boat submerged to periscope depth in time to observe two enemy destroyers rapidly approaching.
 With insufficient time to maneuver for a "down the throat" shot, Thresher went deep and rigged for silent running.
 The destroyer churned overhead and dropped four depth charges, none close.
 After remaining overhead two hours, dropping between ten and fifteen more depth charges, the enemy finally turned away, leaving Thresher unscathed.

 Again coming to periscope depth at 17:00, Thresher soon sighted a four-ship convoy at 12000 yd with a single sub-chaser as escort.
 Surfacing at 19:11, Thresher began the chase, tracking the convoy by radar.
 The three leading targets steamed in column, with the escort between the third and fourth merchantmen.
 Thresher maneuvered to the west to silhouette the targets against the rising moon.
 The convoy changed course at 21:55, giving Thresher an excellent setup for her stern tubes.
-At 22:07, the boat let fly from 1800 yd with four torpedoes at the lead ship, a 6,960 ton freighter.
+At 22:07, the boat let fly four torpedoes at the lead ship, a 6,960-ton freighter, from 1800 yd.
 Thresher observed two hits, and the vessel, its bow in the air, was observed in a sinking condition.

 Thresher next fired three bow tubes at the second target, a 4,092 ton freighter.
 Three torpedoes struck the freighter and literally blew her to pieces.
-The cargo of oil burst into flames and illuminated the night as brightly as day.
+The oil cargo burst into flames, illuminating the night as brightly as day.